Kayak facing water with icebergs

 PNW Art

-Nia Tero’s Pacific Northwest Art Fellowship brings together creatives working in many visual disciplines, from diverse international Indigenous affiliations, across stages of their artistic development.
+Nia Tero’s Pacific Northwest Art Fellowship ("PNW Art") brings together creatives working in many visual disciplines, from diverse international Indigenous affiliations, across stages of their artistic development.
 Nia Tero is proud to provide Indigenous artists working in the Northwest of North America this opportunity for professional and personal support as part of their growing network of fellows that spans the globe.

 Animated girl looks at floating pink flowers